 This article will provide the reader with a brief introduction to Pick’s disease.
-The reader will learn about the causes, symptoms, recommended treatments, and what the family can do to help the patient with a diagnosis of Pick’s.
+The reader will learn about the causes, symptoms, recommended treatments, and what the family can do to help a loved one with a diagnosis of Pick’s.
 Suggestions will be provided for how to prepare for your medical appointments, questions to ask your physician and what your physician may expect from you.

 Pick’s disease is a rare and irreversible form of dementia.
-Alzheimer’s and other types of dementia affect the functioning of the brain, and patients with Pick’s Disease have progressive problems with language, behavior, thinking, judgment and memory.
-In addition, the patient with Pick’s Disease may experience noticeable personality changes.
+Alzheimer’s and other types of dementia affect the functioning of the brain, and individuals with Pick’s disease have progressive problems with language, behavior, thinking, judgment and memory.
+In addition, individuals with Pick’s disease may experience noticeable personality changes.

-Pick’s Disease is caused by an abnormal collection of tau proteins found in all of your nerve cells.
+Pick’s disease is caused by an abnormal collection of tau proteins found in all of your nerve cells.
 When tau proteins build up in the brain, they cause the cells in the brain to degenerate, and this leads to the brain shrinking.
 Tau proteins normally occur in the brain and are needed for healthy function.
-In Pick’s Disease, these proteins build up, clump together and become misshapen.
-The buildup of these protein interferes with normal functioning of the brain.
+In Pick’s disease, these proteins build up, clump together and become misshapen.
+The buildup of these proteins interferes with normal functioning of the brain.

 There is no known cause for the buildup of tau proteins that cause Pick’s Disease.
 The disease has been reported in people as young as 20 years old.
 More commonly, the symptoms begin in people between the ages of 40 and 50.
 It is also the second most common form of dementia in people under 65 (after early-onset Alzheimer’s).

-Patients with Pick’s Disease get progressively worse over time.
+People with Pick’s disease get progressively worse over time.
 Many of the symptoms make social interaction difficult.
-The patient may have behavioral changes that make it hard to perform in a socially acceptable manner.
+The person may have behavioral changes that make it hard to perform in a socially acceptable manner.
 Tissues in parts of the brain shrink over time.
 Early personality changes can help doctors distinguish Pick’s from other forms of dementia.
 People with Pick’s often behave the wrong way in social settings.
 The changes in behavior get worse and are often among the most disturbing symptoms of the disease.